Nickdev8/nickesselman.nl/liveblog.md

 This time in San Francisco was chaotic and life-changing and full of unexpected beauty.
 And I’m so, so grateful to have lived it.

+### There is an way better version of my stories on my other website
+## blog.nickesselman.nl
+There is an way better version of my stories on my other website read it here: (blog.nickesselman.nl)[blog.nickesselman.nl]